 Tra Vinh

-Tra Vinh is one of the Mekong Delta regions where the Khmer Krom form large communities and live in harmony with the local Vietnamese.
-As such, the land is characterized by Khmer architectures and its culture blended with that of the ancient Khmer empires.
+Tra Vinh is one of the Mekong Delta regions where the Khmer Krom maintain significant communities, coexisting harmoniously with the local Vietnamese population.
+This area is distinguished by its Khmer architecture and a culture that reflects influences from the ancient Khmer empires.

 Photo by @Nguyen Duc Cuong